Sambit136/Home-Credit/README.md

+# Home Credit

-# Summary of business problem and project objective
+### Summary of business problem and project objective

 Home Credit is presently encountering the risk of loan defaults due to extending loans to individuals in underserved demographics, who possess either inadequate or non-existent credit histories.